 CEO: How is this quarter shaping up?

-VP of Sales: Uh…it’s going well.
+VP of Sales: It’s going well.
 We’re on pace, just need a few big deals to close out the quarter.

 CEO: Which is it?
-Going well, or you need a big deal?
+Going well overall, or do you need a big deal?

 VP of Sales: Well, we usually get a few big deals at the end of the quarter.